 Like the guardian angel I had once known, Sonea seemingly appeared from nowhere and covered me in her arms.
 Holding me as I cried for the loss of my friend, for so many innocents, and for the end of the world that I knew.

 “Is this what you meant?”
 I asked.
-“When you said it would all change?”
+“When you said the end was near?”

-“Yes,” Sonea said, a tear running down her own face.
-“And it will only get worse.”
+“No,” Sonea said, a tear running down her own face.
+“This is only the beginning for you.”

 I didn’t sleep that night.

 The morning came, and like any other morning, the world continued to spin on.
-It’s funny, in the novels and stories, the world always just sort of ends, suddenly and with a loud band.
-Here in Dalaran, things seemed the same as ever.
+It’s funny to me, because in the novels and stories, the world always just sort of ends suddenly.
+Here in Udiria, things seemed the same as ever.
 The cows were brought in for the slaughter, students went to school, and businesses were open and operating.
 It didn’t make sense to me.
-The kingdom had fallen.
+The kingdoms were falling, our heroes were dead.
 Weren’t we all supposed to be running for our lives?

 In class, my fellow students had lost their resolve.
-For me, the passion for the loss of my friend made my fire magic glow stronger than ever.
+For me, the pain from the loss of my friend made my fire magic glow stronger than ever.
 Angus, truly impressed by my skill, once again called out to me when he dismissed the others.

 “So this expedition is a retreat?”
 I posed.

-Back at home, Lady Sonea was busy again, scribbling away as she often did.
+When I did arrive home, Lady Sonea was there, still busily scribbling away as she often did.
 When she heard me close the door she twisted around and gave me a comforting smile.
 Despite her seemingly quick decent into madness, she always dressed well and spoke calmly.
-She was not the typical stereotype of what one expected when they mentioned a crazy person.
+I only wish I truly understood what she was going through.
+I wondered if her mind had left her, or if she had been touched by the Yunai and it was wrestling with her for control of her mind and body.

 “How was class?” she asked.